Analog Devices Inc. (ADI) Downgrade Issued by Wall Street Gurus

 Cowen, on the other hand, stated in their research note that they expect to see ADI reach a price target of $180.
 The rating they have provided for ADI stocks is “Outperform” according to the report published on October 11th, 2022.

-Volatility was left at 3.49%, however, over the last 30 days, the volatility rate increased by 2.87%, as shares sank -0.43% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.64% lower at present.
+Volatility was left at 3.47%, however, over the last 30 days, the volatility rate increased by 3.52%, as shares surge +8.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.67% lower at present.

-During the last 5 trading sessions, ADI fell by -0.41%, which changed the moving average for the period of 200-days by -9.04% in comparison to the 20-day moving average, which settled at $141.83.
-In addition, Analog Devices Inc. saw -17.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ADI rose by +4.38%, which changed the moving average for the period of 200-days by -6.44% in comparison to the 20-day moving average, which settled at $142.85.
+In addition, Analog Devices Inc. saw -14.07% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading